Safety Officers

 Diverse Terrain Specialists

-Expertise in managing safety across China's different environments — from high-altitude filming in Sichuan to tropical shoots in Hainan and urban sequences in Beijing and Shanghai.
+We manage safety across China's many settings, from high-altitude work in Sichuan to tropical shoots in Hainan and city scenes in Beijing and Shanghai.

 04.